Industries

 Typical testing needs on construction projects

 Reasonable suspicion and post-incident testing spike when equipment, heights, or public exposure raise the stakes.
 Policies often require prompt testing; logistics matter as much as policy language.
+Supervisors need a single dispatch path that does not devolve into debating which clinic is open while a window for alcohol testing is closing.

 Why on-site and mobile testing works for construction

 Job sites change; clinics do not move with the project.
 Collectors can stage in trailers, site offices, or designated areas once privacy and restroom or observation requirements are addressed.
+Temporary power, wash stations, and jobsite trailers can be configured to meet collection standards when planned with your safety team—not as an afterthought on the morning of a referral.

 Supervisors stay close to production and can manage donor flow, breaks, and trade coordination—reducing no-shows and confusion compared to sending individuals to off-site labs.
+When everyone knows the staging location and the time window, testing feels like part of the safety system rather than a punishment detour.

 Program types relevant to construction employers

 We frequently support post-accident and reasonable suspicion collections, random programs for DOT and non-DOT populations, mobile drug testing, and breath alcohol workflows when alcohol is part of the policy or regulation.
+Many contractors pair urine or oral fluid policy testing with BAT where alcohol is authorized, especially after qualifying incidents.

 Related program pages